Lockout/Tagout

 Training and Outreach

 The lockout/tagout, machine guarding and electrical safety (General Industry and Construction) presentations are available to assist employers in training their staff.
-This pre-recorded webinar on the control of hazardous energy (Lockout/Tagout) can also be accessed at any time.
+Other example presentations are available along with pre-recorded webinars which can be accessed at any time.

 In addition, the education, training and technical assistance bureau provides free online safety and health training and outreach services (i.e., speaker's bureau requests, safety booths) upon request.